reaf-tamu/WIREDAUV26-27/README.md

 # WIRED AUV Repository 2026-2027

 Welcome!
-This repository holds all the code that runs on our AUV (Autonomous Underwater Vehicle) — the robot submarine our club builds and programs for the RoboSub competition.
+This repository holds all the code that runs on our AUV (Autonomous Underwater Vehicle) — the robot our club builds and programs for the annual RoboSub competition.
 It reads data from the vehicle's sensors, figures out where the vehicle is and which way it's pointing, and controls the thrusters to make it move on its own, without a person driving it.

 **New to the team, or new to ROS2/Git in general?
 Start at [`docs/concepts/ros-basics.md`](docs/concepts/ros-basics.md)** — every term used in this README is explained there.
 This document assumes you're already comfortable with that vocabulary and just need to find your way around.